Loving Others Well

 For God makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 (Matthew 5:45)

 I know this is going to sound cheesy, but a smile can go a very long way.
 It is the universal sign of “Hello.
 You are worthy.”
 A smile acknowledges that you SEE the other person and that you are willing to make a gesture to show they are worthy of your attention.
+Don't be like me in this story.

 And if it looks like they need more than a smile (and you know the look I’m talking about), give them a sincere compliment.
 I guarantee that the more you do this the easier it will become.
 When a new face is in front of you, make it a habit to look for something worthy of a compliment.
 Speak words of life into the strangers you meet.